Acupuncture 101

 What can acupuncture treat?

-In my clinical practice, I have had great success in treating a variety of health concerns:
+We have had great success in treating a variety of health concerns:

 Anxiety and Depression